How Stanislavski Reinvented the Craft of Acting

 Lee Strasberg’s Method Acting

 Lee Strasberg began his career as an actor in New York and he is one of a few pioneers credited with bringing the Stanislavski’s System to America.
 Strasberg was committed to realistic acting and for this reason, he was drawn to the elements of Stanislavski’s System that created true emotions in the actor.
-Using elements such as “magic if” and “emotional memory,” Strasberg created his own version of the system, which is also known as method acting.
+Eventually, using elements such as “magic if” and “emotional memory,” Strasberg created his own version of the system.
+For this reason, Strasberg’s method is also known as method acting.

 Meisner and Strasberg began their career together, however during their time at the Group Theater, they began to disagree about how to apply Stanislavski’s System.
 While both were interested in truthfulness on stage, Meisner was more interested in creating responsive, spontaneous actors.